Antipolo Cathedral: Elevation to an international shrine

-On July 26, 2021, the Catholic Bishops' Conference of the Philippines (CBCP) endorsed a petition to elevate the cathedral as an international shrine, which was approved by the Holy See's Dicastery for Evangelization on June 18, 2022.
+On July 26, 2021, the CBCP endorsed a petition to elevate the cathedral as an international shrine, which was approved by the Holy See's Dicastery for Evangelization on June 18, 2022.
 The papal decree elevating the cathedral as an international shrine was received on March 13, 2023, and took effect on March 25 (coinciding with the Feast of the Annunciation).

-The decree makes it the first international shrine in the Philippines and the Southeast Asian region, the eleventh in the world, and the third in Asia after the St. Thomas Church Malayattoor in India, and the Haemi Martyrdom Holy Ground together with the Seoul Pilgrimage Routes in South Korea.
+The decree made the church the first international shrine in the Philippines and Southeast Asia, the eleventh in the world, and the third in Asia after the St. Thomas Church Malayattoor in India, and the Haemi Martyrdom Holy Ground together with the Seoul Pilgrimage Routes in South Korea.
 It is also the first Marian international shrine in Asia.

 The solemn declaration of the shrine took place on January 26, 2024, six months behind its original plan by July 2023.
 In preparation for this event, a novena was held from January 17 to 25, led by the nine vicariates forane under the Diocese of Antipolo.
 On the day of the solemn declaration, the image of Our Lady of Peace and Good Voyage was first symbolically crowned by the Bishop of Antipolo, Ruperto Santos, beside Archbishop Charles John Brown, the Apostolic Nuncio to the Philippines.
 The coronation rites symbolized the cathedral's "new journey as an international shrine."
-A Mass was then held inside the shrine, presided by Archbishop Brown and concelebrated by eighty bishops comprising the CBCP, with the attendance of top government officials including First Lady Liza Marcos, wife of President Bongbong Marcos.
+A Mass was then held inside the shrine, presided by Archbishop Brown and concelebrated by 80 bishops comprising the CBCP, with the attendance of top government officials including First Lady Liza Marcos, wife of President Bongbong Marcos.

-A Thanksgiving Mass (Misa de Gracia) was held on February 26, 2024, exactly a month after the solemn declaration, presided by the pro-prefect of the Dicastery for Evangelization, Archbishop Salvatore "Rino" Fisichella.
+A Thanksgiving Mass (Misa de Gracia) was held on February 26, 2024, exactly a month after the solemn declaration, presided by the pro-prefect of the Dicastery for Evangelization, Archbishop Rino Fisichella.
 On the same day, the shrine received the Golden Rose from Pope Francis, making it the first Marian church in the Philippines and Asia to receive it.